coldfix/certbot-dns-netcup/README.rst

    certbot_dns_netcup:dns_netcup_customer_id  = 123456
    certbot_dns_netcup:dns_netcup_api_key      = 0123456789abcdef0123456789abcdef01234567
    certbot_dns_netcup:dns_netcup_api_password = abcdef0123456789abcdef01234567abcdef0123
+   certbot_dns_netcup:dns_netcup_timeout      = 60

 The path to this file can be provided interactively or using the ``--certbot-dns-netcup:dns-netcup-credentials`` command-line argument.
 Certbot records the path to this file for use during renewal, but does not store the file's contents.

+The ``timeout`` entry can be used to avoid timeouts due to slow response times of the netcup API servers.
+If this entry is not given it defaults to 60 seconds.

 **CAUTION:** You should protect these API credentials as you would the password to your netcup account.
 Users who can read this file can use these